Too Many Endings

 2. Original Boulder

-About 20 years after the war, former members of Jackson’s staff placed a block of quartz to mark the area of Jackson’s fatal injury.
+About 20 years after the war, former members of Jackson’s staff placed a block of quartz to mark the area of Jackson’s wounding.
 The boulder sits at the spot where officers found the wounded Jackson and began treating his wounds.

 3. Wounding Monument